unoplatform/uno/doc/articles/features/working-with-xaml-hot-reload.md

     - Resolution: Restart VS and rebuild the app
 - The reload server may start twice (The VS **Uno Platform** output window shows two "Starting server" messages)
     - Resolution: Restart visual studio, rebuild the app.
-- The app does not update its XAML, because the port number in `RemoteControl.g.cs` is `0`.
+- The app does not update its XAML, because the port number in `HotReload.g.cs` is `0`.
-    - Ensure you have the right version of the _VSIX_ installed.
     - Resolution: Rebuild the app until the number is different than zero.
 - Updating a standalone `ResourceDictionary` XAML file does not work
     - Resolution: None at this time